 \subsection{Thompson's group $F$}

 The Abelianization $F/F'$ of the Thompson group is isomorphic to $\Z^2$.
-Any non-trivial normal subgroup of $F$ is of finite index, and contains the commutator, thus $F$ is clearly of almost simple type.
+Any nontrivial normal subgroup of $F$ contains the commutator, thus $F$ is clearly of almost simple type.
 A subgroup $\Delta < F$ is profinitely dense if and only if it maps onto the abelianization so it is not surprising that $F$ contains many infinite index maximal subgroups.

 In \cite{sv:Fgraph1,sv:Fgraph2} Savchuk proves that all the orbits of the natural action of $F$ on the interval $(0,1)$ are primitive.
 Otherwise put $F_{v} < F$ is a maximal subgroup of infinite index for every $v \in (0,1)$.
 A notable fact is that many of these maximal subgroups are even finitely generated.
 Savchuk shows in particular that $F_v$ is finitely generated whenever $v \in \Z[1/2]$ and that it fails to be finitely generated whenever $v$ is irrational.